sjentzsch/tf_vision/README.md

 For GPU-accelerated tensorflow under Ubuntu 16.04 x86_64, ensure you do or have done the following:

 1. You have a GPU with CUDA Compute Capability 3.0 or higher.
-Check via https://developer.nvidia.com/cuda-gpus for a list of supported GPU cards, and `lspci | grep -i nvidia` shows your current GPU
+   Check via https://developer.nvidia.com/cuda-gpus for a list of supported GPU cards.
+   The command `lspci | grep -i nvidia` shows your current GPU.

 2. Check if you are using the latest (proprietary) NVIDIA binary drivers:

-   Check remotely available on http://www.nvidia.com/Download/index.aspx?lang=en-us
+   Check remotely available ones on http://www.nvidia.com/Download/index.aspx?lang=en-us

-   Check locally installed via `cat /proc/driver/nvidia/version`
+   Check locally installed one via `cat /proc/driver/nvidia/version`

    Add the Ubuntu PPA (https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa?field.series_filter=xenial):